When you’re looking for an online payment processing provider, your research could come down to the 2 major players in the game: Stripe vs. Square.

 - Square Register: $799 or $39 a month for 24 months

-*Some hardware might available at better prices through resellers.
+*Some hardware might be available at lower prices through resellers.

 When to Use Stripe

-If you’re running an online operation and you want to be able to accept more types of payments worldwide, you’re going to want Stripe.
-It is a better choice if you’re anticipating high dollar transactions or a large volume of transactions online.
+- You’re running an online operation and want to be able to accept more types of payments worldwide

 When to Use Square